 1Tue-1B-10: Reverberations: Vietnam through Literature and History

-The Vietnam War was our generation’s horror, prolonging the disorientation caused by Kennedy’s assassination.
+The Vietnam War was an armed conflict in Vietnam, Laos, and Cambodia fought between North Vietnam and South Vietnam and their allies.
+North Vietnam was supported by the Soviet Union and China, while South Vietnam was supported by the United States and other anti-communist nations.
+It was our generation’s horror.
 The tentacles of anger, grief, and support affected many of us in various ways.
-While there is no single definitive text, there is no end of books on the subject, and we shall look at three.
-The Things They Carried /1990 by veteran Tim O’Brien centers on a narrator who is in a platoon of close-knit soldiers.
+While there is no definitive text, there is no end of books on the subject, we shall look at three.
+The Things They Carried /1990 by Army veteran Tim O’Brien centers on a narrator who is in a platoon of close-knit soldiers.
+The Sorrow of War tells war tales from a Vietnamese perspective.
+It is in some ways a North Vietnamese version of The Things They Carried but more graphic.
 Dear America: Letters Home from Vietnam /1986 & 2002 outlines the activities of soldiers in a “typical” tour of duty.
-These are real letters collected after the war.
-The Sorrow of War shows a Vietnamese side of the war and how it affected both soldiers and citizen..
-The emphasis will be more on how events felt as opposed to what actually happened.
-Strap yourselves in and join us for discussions of the many things that the war and the memory of the war.
+These are real letters.
+The emphasis will be more on how did events feel as opposed to what actually happened.
+Strap yourselves in and join us for discussions of the many things that the war and the memory of the war evokes.
+Please read in The Things They Carried FIRST the segment titled “On the Rainey River”; then read pages 3-126 for the first class.

 • Books and Other Resources: